About Us – East View Riding Centre

 The Turners have been in this village for many generations, Edna and Peter Turner built farm house in 1959 and the stables shortly afterwards, we are currently our sixth generation on the farm.

-Stable Managers – Kath Tarrant and Fionn Clare
+Stable Managers – Kath Tarrant and Fionn Horne

 Kath has been working at the stables for the past 30 years.
 She has many years of experience and is friendly and capable and knows her job inside and out.
 Fionn is the eldest granddaughter of Peter and Edna Turner and has grown up around the horses and stables from a very young age and has lived on the farm since she was 5 years old.